SummaryRead the full fact sheet

 What to expect during your medication abortion appointments

-The process and number of appointments for having a medication abortion varies depending on the type of clinic setting you attend, and whether certain tests (such as ultrasound and blood tests) are available on site or require separate appointments.
+The process and number of appointments for having a medication abortion varies depending on the type of clinic setting you attend, and whether certain tests (such as and ) are available on site or require separate appointments.

 Some clinics can offer necessary tests and medication abortion in a single initial appointment.